MockingbirdME/game_md/core_rules/strains.md

 ***Required Traits:***
 * Blood of Shimmer - increase two attributes by one point or one attribute by two points.
 Each month the character may choose to decrease one attribute increased by this trait by one point to gain one reserve point, or loose one reserve point to gain one point in an attribute of their choice.
 The character may, over a number of months equal to the cost of a positive, non-arcane trait, lose that trait in order to gain that many trait-reserve points, or the character may spend a number of months and spend as many trait-reserve points to gain a new non-arcane trait.
-* Natural Armor - scales - armor value: 5, body value: 2
+* Natural Armor - scales - armor value: 5, body value: 1, Physical/Fire/Lightning/Cold damage reduction: 1.

 ***Strain Traits:***
 * Thickened Scales (1) - Natural Armor + 1 body.
 Each time this trait is taken increase the cost to take it again by one (max cost 3).